rulewis/journey-optimizer.en/help/using/configuration/primary-email-addresses.md

 # Determine profiles' primary addresses

-When you target a profile, several email addresses may be available in the database (personal, profesionnal email address, etc.).
+When you target a profile, several email addresses may be available in the database (personal, professional email address, etc.).

-With Journey Optimizer, you can determine which email address to use in priority when several addresses are available in the database.
+With Journey Optimizer, you can determine which email address to use from the profile service and prioritize when several addresses are available.
 To do this, follow these steps:

 1. Access the Settings / General settings menu.
 1. The Execution addresses field shows which field is currently used by default to determine the profiles' email addresses.
 Click the Edit button to change it.